- Indian pennywort

 For Patients & Caregivers

 Gotu kola is a plant that contains many biologically active compounds.
-Although this botanical has been studied extensively in the laboratory, very few studies have been conducted in humans.
-Laboratory studies have found a range of effects including improved wound healing and anti-inflammatory effects.
-Studies in humans have suggested that gotu kola can decrease venous pressure in people with venous insufficiency and may be able to relieve anxiety.
+Although this botanical is popular in traditional medicines, it has mostly been studied in the lab.
+A variety of properties have been described, including improved wound healing and anti-inflammatory effects.

 - To lower high blood pressure

-Several clinical trials show that gotu kola can reduce venous hypertension in patients with chronic venous insufficiency, but there is no evidence that this herb can treat typical (arterial) high blood pressure.
+Several clinical trials suggest that gotu kola can reduce venous hypertension in patients with chronic venous insufficiency, but there is no evidence that this herb can treat typical (arterial) high blood pressure.